jhades/angular2-redux-store/README.md

 This is based on the immutable.js [Record](https://facebook.github.io/immutable-js/docs/#/Record), which allows to create an immutable object with an allowed set of keys.

 The Todo class is both immuttable and type-safe, meaning its possible to autocomplete its properties and have it's usage type-checked by the Typescript compiler.

+### Running the sample app

+This project contains a sample Todo app built using Angular 2, Redux and this library.
+To run it, open a terminal and run:

+    npm install -g jspm
+    cd example
+    npm install
+    npm run watch

+Then open a second terminal and run:

+    npm start

 ### License